DiamondLightSource/pymalcolm/docs/tutorials/counter.rst

     actual data.

 In the two methods (zero and increment), we make use of the ``counter`` AttributeModel.
-We can get its value by using the :attr:`~AttributeModel.value` attribute and set its value by calling the :meth:`~AttributeModel.set_value` method.
+We can get its value by using the ``value`` attribute and set its value by calling the :meth:`~AttributeModel.set_value` method.
 This method will validate the new value using the `VMeta` object we created in ``__init__`` and notify any interested subscribers that something has changed.

 Visualising the Block with the GUI
 ----------------------------------